Difference Between Realism and Naturalism

 Realism was born out as a counter-movement to the era of Romanticism.

-It rejected the Romanticistic ideals of aesthetics, fiction, supernatural elements, and over idealization of the world.
+It rejected the Romanticistic ideals of aesthetics, fiction, supernatural elements, and over-idealization of the world.
 In contrast, the artists of the Realism era depicted lives as it was in their era.

-As an aftereffect of the 1848 Revolution of France, the Realism era witnessed the rise in the stories of the common man.
+As an aftereffect of the 1848 Revolution in France, the Realism era witnessed the rise in the stories of the common man.
 Literature moved away from the noble figures and entered the lives of the middle and working classes.

 Arts revolved around the common man.